Toaster Oven vs Microwave: Which is Worth the Money?

 What is a Toaster Oven Better For?

-In simple terms, your toaster oven is better for cooking from scratch (with raw ingredients), and browning that food.
-It’s also leagues ahead of a microwave for baking because of its browning ability.
-It’s nowhere near as fast as your microwave, but your food will be beautifully golden and cooked through to perfection.
+In my experience, your toaster oven is better for cooking from scratch (with raw ingredients) and browning food.
+It’s also leagues ahead of a microwave for baking because of its browning ability

 What is a Microwave Oven Better For?

 A microwave is faster and better for reheating already cooked food and for steaming raw ingredients in their own juices or added liquids like stock or water.
-A microwave loses out to the toaster oven for browning and longer cooking processes like stewing and baking, but it can’t be beat on speed, convenience and energy efficiency.

 Can I Put Aluminum Foil on a Toaster Oven?